apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/using_devtools.md

 # [](#devtools-data-collection) Data collection with DevTools

 We know the basics of HTML, CSS, JavaScript and DevTools and we can finally try doing something more practical - collecting data from a website.
-Let's try collecting the 50 most popular websites in the world from the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.
-We will use CSS selectors, JavaScript, and DevTools to do that.
+Let's try collecting the on-sale products from <a href="https://commerce-qd83plqbj-mstephen19.vercel.app/search/on-sale" target="_blank">this fake e-commerce website</a>.
+We will use CSS selectors, JavaScript, and DevTools to acheive this task.

 ## [](#getting-structured-data) Getting structured data from HTML

-When you open the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>, you'll see that there's a table on the page with names of websites and various data about the websites' traffic.
+When you open up the <a href="https://commerce-qd83plqbj-mstephen19.vercel.app/search/on-sale" target="_blank">on-sale section of Morgan Webstore</a>, you'll see that there's a grid of products on the page with names and pictures of productsc.
 We will now learn how to collect all this information.
-Open DevTools and select the first website - in our case Google.com - with the selector tool.
+Open DevTools and select the first product with the selector tool.

 ![Selecting an element with DevTools]({{@asset web_scraping_for_beginners/data_collection/images/selecting-first-website.webp}})

-Now you know where to find the name of the first website in the page's HTML, but we want to find all information about this first website.
-To do that, in the Elements tab, hover over the elements above the one you just found, until you find the element that contains all the data about the selected website.
+Now you know where to find the name of one of the products in the page's HTML, but we want to find all information about this product.
+To do that, in the **Elements** tab, hover over the elements above the one you just found, until you find the element that contains all the data about the selected product.
 Alternatively, you can press the up arrow a few times to get the same result.

 ![Selecting an element from the Elements tab]({{@asset web_scraping_for_beginners/data_collection/images/selecting-container-element.webp}})

-This element is the parent element of all the nested (child) elements and we can find it using JavaScript and collect the data.
-Notice the `class` attribute of the element.
+This element is the parent element of all the nested (child) elements, and we can find it using JavaScript and collect the data.
+Notice that the element has an `aria-label` attribute, as well as multiple `class` attributes.
 This is where CSS selectors become handy, because we can use them to select an element with a specific class.

 > Websites change and the structure or their HTML or the CSS selectors can become outdated.
 We'll try our best to keep this course updated, but if you find that what you see on the website doesn't match this guide exactly, don't worry.
 Everything will work exactly the same.
 You will only have to use whatever you see on your screen and not in the screenshots here.